Legazpi, Albay: Parks

-Plaza Rizal, located in the Port District near St. Raphael the Archangel Church, is another central open space named in honor of national hero José Rizal.
-The plaza includes a monument and landscaped areas and hosted educational, religious, and civic gatherings.

-In Barangay Gogon, Kalayaan Park—formerly known as Imelda Park—was redeveloped in 2022 as part of a city-led revitalization project.
-The site includes a central fountain, children's play areas, and landscaped walkways.
+Kalayaan Park in Barangay Gogon – formerly known as Imelda Park – was redeveloped in 2022 as part of a city-led revitalization project and now includes a central fountain, children's play areas, and landscaped walkways.
 The park serves as a recreational space for nearby residential neighborhoods and is occasionally used for barangay-level events and gatherings.

-Ibalong Park (initially named People's Park), located along Legazpi Boulevard in Barangay Puro, was inaugurated in May 2025.
-Designed as a linear coastal park.
-The park contributes to the city's waterfront development and provides additional open space along the boulevard.
+Ibalong Park – initially named People's Park – is located along Legazpi Boulevard in Barangay Puro and was inaugurated in May 2025.
+Designed as a linear coastal park it contributes to the city's waterfront development and provides additional open space along the boulevard.

-Within Camp General Simeon Ola, which houses the Philippine National Police regional headquarters, is the Bicol Heritage Park.
-The park includes a monument to General Simeon Ola, a revolutionary figure from Albay during the Philippine–American War.
-It functions primarily as a commemorative site and is accessible to the public.

-The Albay Park and Wildlife, located near the Daraga–Legazpi boundary, is a zoological and botanical facility administered by the provincial government.
+Bicol Heritage Park is within Camp General Simeon Ola, the Philippine National Police regional headquarters, and includes a monument to General Simeon Ola, a revolutionary figure from Albay during the Philippine-American War.
+The park functions primarily as a commemorative site and is accessible to the public.
+The Albay Park and Wildlife is located near the Daraga-Legazpi boundary and is a zoological and botanical facility administered by the provincial government.
 It contains a variety of native and non-native animal species and features picnic areas and landscaped grounds.
 The park is primarily used for educational trips, family outings, and provincial environmental programs.

-Lignon Hill Nature Park is located on a cinder cone rising 156 meters above sea level.
-The site includes a paved trail to the summit, from which visitors can view Legazpi, Mayon Volcano, and surrounding areas.
-In addition to its recreational use, the hill hosts a volcano monitoring station operated by the Philippine Institute of Volcanology and Seismology (PHIVOLCS), underscoring its relevance to the region's disaster risk management efforts.
+Lignon Hill Nature Park is located on a cinder cone rising 156 meters above sea level and includes a paved trail to the summit from which visitors can view Legazpi, Mayon Volcano, and surrounding areas.
+In addition to its recreational use the hill hosts a volcano monitoring station operated by the Philippine Institute of Volcanology and Seismology (PHIVOLCS).